-If you are someone who is keenly following the trends and updates in the digital media space as well as the work of digital marketing agencies, it is likely that you have heard of the flat design trend.
-Worried that the name does not sound familiar?
-Whether or not you can name it, you’ve seen it.
 If you’ve visited almost any website or used a PC or Mac in the past 2 years (in other words, if you’ve engaged with technology), flat design has become the prevailing look of choice.
 Wide images, small color contrast, and simple icons – these are all hallmarks of the aesthetic trend.
 What began as a cool, minimalist option has nearly become a mandate, as both Windows and Apple now use flat design as the signature look of their operating systems.

 Advocates of the Swedish-based aesthetic cite its simplicity and user-friendly nature (ideal goals of any website design) as big benefits.
 While these claims aren’t false per se, more and more critics are finding fault with flat’s limitations.
 Indeed, when taken to the extreme, flat design can actually negatively impact your website’s usability.